 Patuxent River Policy Plan

 Under the Chesapeake Bay Agreement, the most prevalent pollutants that are monitored within Calvert County’s watershed are nitrogen, phosphorous and sediment.
 The county’s major point source polluters are wastewater treatment plants.
 Non-point source pollution originates from agricultural land, septic systems and runoff from impervious surfaces and cultivated lawns.
 The county implements stormwater retrofits, septic systems upgrades and wastewater treatment plant nitrogen removal enhancement upgrades to reduce pollution under these regional partnerships.
+While impervious surface has increased from seven percent to 14% in the Patuxent River watershed since 2014, growth in Prince Frederick has not significantly contributed to this increase.